libertarian-senthil/Matrix-calculator/.github/CONTRIBUTING.md

 - `Docstring` must be declared for each and every `class` and `function`.

+- If a module is currently under development but halted for a reason, last line of the module must comment as yet to be completed.

 - This project always encourges you to follow the [__PEP 08__](https://www.python.org/dev/peps/pep-0008/) standard guidlines for code readability.